 One table is placed in the “Engineering Lab”.
 This is where customers can explore all of IWC’s engineering and material innovations with their history.
 Next we have the “Custom Studio”, inspired by a car interior workshop.
 It is about leather craftsmanship and customization of watch straps.
 Third one is “The Bar” - as hospitality is an essential part of the IWC personality, we offer branded beer and gin.
 Together with the lounge area, we offer all essentials from trade fairs such as Watches & Wonders.
 So you have that fully holistic experience to engage with our watches.

 RT: How did you keep the renovation sustainable?

-PS: In the new flagship store concept we kept the “base fit out”.
-This includes the technical infrastructure, air conditioning, heating, all of these installations as well as the general partition walls and so on.
+PS: In this new flagship store concept we always keep the “base fit out”.
+This includes the technical installations, air conditioning, heating, as well as general partition walls and so on.
 Basically it’s everything you don’t see when you walk in, it’s what’s behind the visible layer.
-Normally this would have been dismantled and rebuilt every five or six years with a new boutique.
+Normally this part would be dismantled and rebuilt completely every five or six years to create a new boutique.

 What we’re doing now is building it in a way where we can take off the visible layer, modify that and reinstall it to be a completely different environment, but it’s still based on the same layout and base construction.
 Everything you touch and see can be exchanged, while everything you need to make a boutique operational remains.

 RT: And there’s a digital aspect to the boutique, correct?